About Crowd Funded Cures

 Why Crohn’s disease?

 Crohn’s disease also has a very high disease burden as it is incurable and requires a lifetime of strong immunosuppressant medication.
 It has been estimated to cost over US$10-15 billion per annum in the US alone on medication, surgeries and outpatient care.
 One of the main treatments for Crohn’s disease, Humira, is the highest-selling drug in the world, with over US$8 billion in annual sales.
-It occurred to us that our current system, pays over US$800 billion per annum as rewards for developing “monopolisable” therapies, has almost no private incentives to fund clinical trials for “unmonopolisable therapies”, even if they could be effective treatments or cures.
-Unfortunately, the absence of clinical trial data means that this area suffers from quack remedies, anecdotal reports susceptible to confirmation bias, and misinformation.
+It occurred to us that our current system, pays over US$800 billion per annum to pharmaceutical as rewards for developing “monopolisable” therapies, of which approximately US$100 billion are put back into R&D and US$200 billion on marketing, provides almost no private incentives to fund clinical trials for “unmonopolisable therapies”, even if they could be effective treatments or cures.
+Unfortunately, the absence of clinical trial data means that this area suffers from quack remedies, misinformation and anecdotal reports susceptible to confirmation bias.
 We hope that Crowd Funded Cures could raise awareness of this problem and help validate cheap and natural therapies which actually work.

 What are Unmonopolisable Therapies?

 ‘Unmonopolisable therapies’, are therapies with potentially high social value which lack private incentives for development as they cannot be exploited using patents.
-Examples of such therapies include second indications for cheap generic drugs or drug combinations for which patents cannot be used to prevent “off-label” use by doctors or patients.
+Examples of such therapies include second indications for cheap generic drugs or drug combinations for which patents cannot be used to prevent “off-label” use by doctors or patients (see Eisenberg (2005)).
 For the same reason, patents cannot be used practically to enforce monopoly prices for diets, dietary supplements, lifestyle interventions, surgical methods, “natural” remedies, and many complementary and alternative medicines.
 Unmonopolisable therapies fall within a broader subset of “unprofitable therapies” which include therapies for neglected/third world diseases, as an innovator company could not recover enough money from the market to justify significant R&D investment, even if they had patent protection.
-Patentability of a therapy has no relevance to its social value, therefore, our current system skews R&D towards “monopolisable therapies” which are becoming more expensive to produce over time.
+Crucially, the inability to enforce property rights over a medical therapy has no correlation to its medical value.
+There is systemic bias towards ‘monopolisable therapies’ which are becoming more expensive to produce over time, at the expense of ‘unmonopolisable therapies’ (which comprise ‘non-excludable’ information – see Kapczynski & Syed (2013)).

 Crowd Funded Cures will crowdfund an incentive prize for showing safety and efficacy of unmonopolisable therapies with randomised controlled trials.